brandmaker/devportal-website/src/content/guides/mbi.md

 layout: pages/guide.njk
 pageTitle: MBI Guide
 description: Manual
-teaserText: "With Release 7.3, BrandMaker provides the “Message Based Integration Service” for the first time.
-This central service is used for the customer-side integration of the BrandMaker system into the customer’s infrastructure."
+teaserText: "With Release 7.3, we delivered the “Message Based Integration Service” for the first time.
+This central service is used for the customer-side integration of the Uptempo system into the customer’s infrastructure."
 tags: ['guide']
 eleventyNavigation:
     parent: "Guides"